-Health Maintenance Organization (HMO): a plan that provides all health services through a network of health care providers (e.g., physicians, nurses, therapists) and facilities (e.g., hospitals, medical offices, clinics).6
+Health Maintenance Organization (HMO): a plan that provides all health services through a network of health care providers (e.g., physicians, nurses, therapists) and facilities (e.g., hospitals, medical offices, clinics).8

 - Pros: Premiums and copays are relatively low in comparison to other plans.
 There is also typically less paperwork as compared with other plans.
-This type of health plan is best for employees who have low health care utilization and only require basic services. - Cons: The plan will limit employees' ability to obtain services outside of the plan's network.
+This type of health plan is best for employees who have low health care utilization and only require basic services. - Cons: The plan will limit employees' abilities to obtain services outside of the plan's network.
 Employees may not be able to choose their health care provider.
 Employees will need a referral from their primary care provider (PCP) before they can see a specialist.
 Employees can incur high costs for complex care.

-Preferred Provider Organization (PPO): a plan that includes a network of doctors, hospitals, and other providers and institutions that have agreed to charge less for plan members.7
+Preferred Provider Organization (PPO): a plan that includes a network of doctors, hospitals, and other providers and institutions that have agreed to charge less for plan members.9

-- Pros: Employees do not need a referral from their PCP to see a specialist.
-Employees can also see out-of-network providers. - Cons: Employees will have to pay more if they go outside of the plan's network.
+• Pros: Employees do not need a referral from their PCP to see a specialist.
+Employees can also see out-of-network providers.

+Cons: Employees will have to pay more if they go outside of the plan's network.
 Employees may have to meet the plan's deductible before it will cover the cost of out-of-network services.
 Employees may have higher premiums than with an HMO.

 Point-of-Service Plan (POS): a plan that is a hybrid between an HMO and a PPO.
 Employees can select their PCP and they are also able to see out-of-network providers.
-If an employee visits an out-of-network provider, they will be responsible for greater out-ofpocket costs unless they first receive a referral from their PCP.8 network.
-Out-of-pocket costs will generally be lower because POS plans have no deductible and low copays.
+If an employee visits an out-of-network provider, they will be responsible for greater out-of-pocket costs unless they first receive a referral from their PCP.10

-• Pros: Employees will be able to see a broad selection of providers, both in-network and out-of-

-• Cons: Employees who don't need to see specialists will not get as much value out of this type of plan.
+- Pros: Employees will be able to see a broad selection of providers, both in-network and outof-network.
+Out-of-pocket costs will generally be lower because POS plans have no deductible and low copays. - Cons: Employees who don't need to see specialists will not get as much value out of this type of plan.
 The requirement to obtain a referral before going out-of-network and the amount of paperwork involved could be too inconvenient or time-consuming for some employees.

 High-Deductible Health Plan (HDHP): a plan that includes a network of providers that have agreed to accept payment from the health plan.
 These types of health plans offer lower monthly premiums than other types of plans but have higher deductibles.
-These plans can be accompanied by a health savings account (HSA) or health reimbursement arrangement (HRA), which can help employees offset their out-of-pocket costs.9
+These plans can be accompanied by a health savings account (HSA) or health reimbursement arrangement (HRA), which can help employees offset their out-of-pocket costs.11